Munaaf786/PasswordManager/README.md

-In this project, let's build a **Password Manager** by applying the concepts we have learned till now.
+In this project, I built a **Password Manager** by applying the concepts I have learned till now.

-### Refer to the image below:
+### Output is as per the image below:

 <br/>
 <div style="text-align: center;">